uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 };
 ```

-The syntax for calling such a function is still the same, e.g. we could write `square(3)`.
+The syntax for calling such a function is still the same, e.g. we would still write `square(3)` to call the function.

 ### Arrow Functions